Keyboard shortcuts

 Milestones

-• M4: TLB shootdown – page table modifications are safe across CPUs.
+• M3: TLB shootdown – page table modifications are safe across CPUs.
 Process exit on one CPU doesn’t leave stale mappings on others.
+Done for address-space resident masks and AP cpu=1 residency marking.

 Open Questions